Edith Cavell: Execution

 There is also a dispute over the sentencing imposed under the German Military Code.
 Supposedly, the death penalty relevant to the offence committed by Cavell was not officially declared until a few hours after her death.
 The British post-war Committee of Enquiry into Breaches of the Laws of War however regarded the verdict as legally correct.

-On instructions from the Spanish minister, Belgian women immediately buried her body next to Saint-Gilles Prison.
+On instructions from the Spanish minister, Belgian women immediately buried Cavell's body next to Saint-Gilles Prison.
 After the war, her body was taken back to Britain for a memorial service at Westminster Abbey and then transferred to Norwich, to be laid to rest at Life's Green on the east side of the cathedral.
 The King had to grant an exception to an Order in Council of 1854, which prevented any burials in the grounds of the cathedral, to allow the reburial.

-First World War propaganda
+International reaction

-In the months and years following Cavell's death, countless newspaper articles, pamphlets, images, and books publicised her story.
+Following Cavell's death, countless newspaper articles, pamphlets, images, and books publicised her story.
 She became an iconic propaganda figure for military recruitment in Britain, and to help increase favourable sentiment towards the Allies in the United States.
+Along with the invasion of Belgium, and the sinking of the Lusitania, Cavell's execution was widely publicised in both Britain and North America by Wellington House, the British War Propaganda Bureau.
 She was a popular icon because of her sex, her nursing profession, and her apparently heroic approach to death.
 Her execution was represented as an act of German barbarism and moral depravity - very much at variance with Cavell's own clearly stated wish to have "no hatred or bitterness towards anyone."

-News reports shortly following Cavell's execution were found to be only true in part.
-Even the American Journal of Nursing repeated the fictional account of Cavell's execution in which she fainted and fell because of her refusal to wear a blindfold in front of the firing squad.
+News reports shortly after Cavell's execution were inaccurate.
+The American Journal of Nursing repeated the fictional account of Cavell's execution in which she fainted and fell because of her refusal to wear a blindfold in front of the firing squad.
 Allegedly, while she lay unconscious, the German commanding officer shot her dead with a revolver.
-Along with the invasion of Belgium, and the sinking of the Lusitania, Cavell's execution was widely publicised in both Britain and North America by Wellington House, the British War Propaganda Bureau.

 Because of the British government's decision to publicise Cavell's story as part of its propaganda effort, she became the most prominent British female casualty of the First World War.
-The combination of heroic appeal and a resonant atrocity-story narrative made Cavell's case one of the most effective in British propaganda of the First World War.
+The combination of heroic appeal and a resonant atrocity-story narrative made Cavell's case one of the most effective in British propaganda of the war.

 Before the First World War, Cavell was not well known outside nursing circles.
 This allowed two different depictions of the truth about her in British propaganda, which were a reply to enemy attempts to justify her shooting, including the suggestion that Cavell, during her interrogation, had given information that incriminated others.
 In November 1915, the British Foreign Office issued a denial that Cavell had implicated anyone else in her testimony.